 I have long been dissatisfied with my home system.
 Or really, I feel like my system doesn’t actually appeal to players as a toolset, or entice them to explore the mechanics or whatever you want to call them.
 I feel like the mix of wanting to build something new while also being recognizably D&D is leading to a lot of friction in how the game is designed.

 I mean, look at the GLOG.
-Simplified (and more to the point, simple) and its made on of the greatest breakthroughs in tabletop gaming, with its casting mechanic.
+Simplified (and more to the point, simple) and it’s got a casting mechanic that people in this sphere can’t seem to get enough of.
 Everyone wants to make GLOG wizards, and GLOG classes in general.
 Meanwhile, a lot of D&D is basically a holdover from when the creators were either playing wargames or trying to adapt their wargames to heroic games using the most obvious, direct path possible.
 I think there is myriad ways tabletop gaming can be improved that haven’t been explored because the obvious system or solution was also taken as the best.

 So for the next few posts, I’ll be posting mechanic ideas that have been bouncing around my head.
 Fantasyworld problems and Distant Lands also, but I just want to see what mechanics I can come up with, what seems good, and what doesn’t.
 Hopefully this all ends up in the next “edition” of Fornax, if I think the idea is worth pursuing.
 Some will be minor, a couple will be major, and at least one is probably transformative.
 But the point is to get the ideas out there, and get other people thinking about this kind of stuff.